jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### getAllMessagesU2U

-this method is used to erase a certain image specified by the from and to email string variables and the timestamp
+this method is used to erase a certain image specified by the from and to email string variables and the timestamp.

+Parameters:
+- $from: string email from the message is
+- $to: string email of the user the message is to
+- $timestamp: timestamp in a form of a string to locate the message selected

+The method returns boolean.
 ```php
     public function eraseMessage(string $from, string $to, string $timestamp): bool {